chrisgleissner/loom-webflux-benchmarks/README.md

 ![WebFlux](results/20k-vus-smooth-spike-get-post-movies-call-depth-1/webflux-netty.png)

-### 60k-vus-smooth-spike-get-post-movies
+## High Load Results

-Like [20k-vus-smooth-spike-get-post-movies](#20k-vus-smooth-spike-get-post-movies), but scaling up to 60k users and executed within a VirtualBox VM on more powerful hardware, using a different Linux Kernel version.
-The rest of the setup is identical.
+The following results are based on `scenarios-high-load.csv` which scales up to 60k users.
+They were executed in a VirtualBox VM on more powerful hardware and using a different Linux Kernel version.

-#### Hardware
+### Hardware

 - CPU: Intel Core i7-12700K at 5GHz with 12 cores (20 threads)
 - Motherboard: Asus ProArt Z690 Creator